MaxwellMkondiwa/Mkondiwa/output/research/index.rst

 5. Incidence and productivity effects of abusus land rights: Evidence from Malawi

-6. Behavioral Game Models for Games of Strategy in Culture

-7. Climate geoengineering effects on global economic production (with Jay Coggins, Ben Kravitz, Ian Luby, Ibrahim Keita and Sinafikeh Germesa).
+6. Climate geoengineering effects on global economic production (with Jay Coggins, Ben Kravitz, Ian Luby, Ibrahim Keita and Sinafikeh Germesa).

-8. What do we know about (procured) input use in African agriculture (with Phil Pardey, Alison Joglekar,Connie Chan-Kang, Frikkie Liebenberg, Ian Luby, Senait Senay, Carlo Azzarri and Terry Hurley).
+7. What do we know about (procured) input use in African agriculture (with Phil Pardey, Alison Joglekar,Connie Chan-Kang, Frikkie Liebenberg, Ian Luby, Senait Senay, Carlo Azzarri and Terry Hurley).